Strandgaard96/vehicle_collision_webpage/docs/README.md

 ![](MLchoro.png) ![](choro_colors.PNG)

-As we can see on the map the model is highly effective in some areas, this could be due to some of the dangerous intersections where the model can distinguish for injuries.
-On top of that the model tells us an increased focus should be on bicycle safety since it has an high feature importance and fatigued drivers.
+As we can see on the map the model is highly effective in some areas, this could be a result of more data in these areas as they contain high traffic intersections/roads where the frequency of crashes is high.

 ## Final conclusions